 Physical Characteristics: Muscular body; long, thick, rough coat; mane around the neck; solid white in color

 The Neapolitan mastiff's origins go all the way back to the Roman Empire when big dogs like them were used to fight as gladiators and in battle.
 They were also ferocious guardians.
 In more recent centuries, in Southern Italy, these mastiffs were more specifically developed to resemble the large, loose-skinned, wrinkled dogs we know today.
 While they still prove to be very capable guard dogs, their temperaments are gentler and more family-friendly.
 Their wrinkled skin needs to be properly cleaned to prevent infections and other problems.
 Also, be prepared for a lot of drool.

 Height: 24 to 31 inches

 Weight: 110 to 150 pounds

-Physical Characteristics: Neapolitan mastiffs are large, powerful, muscular dogs; they have lots of wrinkles, especially around the face; short, dense coat can appear black, blue, mahogany, and tawny in colorContinue to 9 of 10 below.
+Physical Characteristics: Large, muscular body; lots of wrinkles, especially around the face; short, dense coat that can appear black, blue, mahogany, and tawny in colorContinue to 9 of 10 below.

 09 of 10